arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/api-overview/api-overview.md

 get_accelerations()

-_Returns the 3-axial acceleration of the IMU_
+_Returns the 3-axial acceleration values of the IMU_

 **Outputs**